Paulo-AndradeB/Prize-Promotions_And_Raffle-Drawings-Name-Picker/README.md

 # What have done already

-lookup "Done" column at Prize & Promotions Project Boards in the Projects section above or click [here](https://github.com/Paulo-AndradeB/Prize-Promotions/projects/1)
+Take a look at [Prize & Promotions Project Boards](https://github.com/Paulo-AndradeB/Prize-Promotions/projects/1)

 # The real problem